Magnesium and muscle soreness

 - Basketball (intensive training)

-The results are particularly encouraging.
-In all the studies included, magnesium supplementation showed positive effects on :
+The results are particularly promising.
+In all the studies considered, magnesium supplementation has shown positive effects on:

-This meta-analysis and the positive effects are confirmed by the daily feedback we receive from users of our ZMA and that we ourselves observe on bodybuilders, our partners and ourselves, except that this meta-analysis was carried out with the necessary scientific rigour.
+This meta-analysis and the positive effects are confirmed by the daily feedback we receive from users of our ZMA and what we observe ourselves in weight training practitioners, our partners, and ourselves, except that this meta-analysis was conducted with the necessary scientific rigor

 Can magnesium prevent muscle soreness if I take it before exercise?